Redoutable-class submarine (1967): Background

 With the election of Charles de Gaulle as president of France, the French Armed Forces saw a change in direction.
 Under the new government, French forces were withdrawn from NATO formations due to French unhappiness with American domination of the group.
 Beginning in the 1960s, French foreign policy would be reshaped to create independence from both of the major opponents of the Cold War, the United States and the Soviet Union.
 This was later defined in the mantra "to deter – to intervene – to defend".
 From the foreign policy arose the concept of submarine-based "Force de Dissuassion", with emphasis on the "to deter", which was the focus of new French naval spending.

 The new nuclear-powered, nuclear-armed submarine force was planned to be of similar size to the British Royal Navy.
 However, unlike the British, the French received no support from other nations and the French nuclear program began with a lack of technological expertise to draw from.
 Furthermore, the Americans refused to provide the French Navy with enriched uranium for the creation of a nuclear reactor.
 Nevertheless, the project was authorized in 1963.
 The French Navy resorted to working in conjunction with the civil French Alternative Energies and Atomic Energy Commission (French: Commissariat à l'énergie atomique et aux énergies alternatives), which the US allowed to acquire enriched uranium for experimental land use.
-A nuclear plant was constructed on land at Cadarache and the reactor was tested to simulate nuclear-powered submarine patrols.
-Other developments made by the groups working on the project include the development of high-tensile steel by France and the adaption of the submarine hull to nuclear propulsion.
+A nuclear plant was constructed on land at Cadarache, and the reactor was tested to simulate nuclear-powered submarine patrols.
+Other developments made by the groups working on the project include the development of high-tensile steel by France and the adaptation of the submarine hull to nuclear propulsion.

 At the same time as the French were developing nuclear propulsion, they were also researching ballistic missiles and nuclear warheads.
-Caissons were constructed to test fire missiles and by 1967, the submarine was fitted with the guidance and navigation systems to be tested.
+Caissons were constructed to test fire missiles, and by 1967, the submarine was fitted with the guidance and navigation systems to be tested.
 The first ballistic missile launch was at the Landes Trials Centre (French: Centre d'Essais des Landes) at the end of 1968 and nuclear warheads were tested at Moruroa in the Pacific Ocean.